ClojureBridge/drawing/curriculum/create-something.md

 ## Step 4.
 Make more snowflakes falling down from top to bottom

-Clare thought, "It's nice to look at the snowflake falls down many times.
+Clara thought, "It's nice to look at the snowflake falls down many times.
 But I have only one snowflake.
 Can I add more?"
 She wanted to see more snowflakes falling down: one or more on the left half, as well as one or more on the right half.